kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 You get the idea...

 Like the `package.json` and `bower.json` files, the LESS files needed to be setup differently for the refactor.
-I adjusted the `.less` files and where adjusting the `.json` dependencies was a manageable inconvenience, redoing the style setup was a mind-numbing sh*t-show.
+I adjusted the `.less` files and where adjusting the `.json` dependencies was a manageable inconvenience, redoing the style setup was a mind numbing sh*t-show.

 I knew I would use these tools and techniques again and again, so containing them in a reusable template I could use to start projects seemed to make sense.
 I took notes on this while doing the refactor and when it was finished, I started creating the template.